VOLUME 3 PART 1: THE THIRD AND FOURTH LEIPZIG CYCLES 1725-7.

 * Variants on the traditional da capo structure are introduced and the ritornello format for large scale opening choruses is enlarged and adapted.

-* The instrumental ritornello is increasingly constructed from motives which have clear imagic function and specific relationships with the given text.
+* The instrumental ritornello is increasingly constructed from motives which have clear imagic function and specific relationships drawn from the given text.

 * Above all Bach′s ability to develop, extend and draw out long, distinctive melodic lines from a variety of motives of every kind is now unparalleled.